eshimab/eshimab.github.io/notesite/docs/workflow.md

 ## Build HTML Site with MkDocs in the python3 `venv`

-After updating the markdown documents in `scidev/notesite/docs`
+After updating the markdown documents in `scidev/notesite/docs`, use a new Terminal window to build and export the HTML site with MkDocs on the `venv`.

 ```bash
 # Move to the python3 virtual env bin directory to activate the venv